afroyd/Zend-Server-juju/README.md

     juju add-unit  zend-server
 The next Zend server units will get all the apps and configuration from the other nodes.
 Every change in the PHP/Zend Server configuration done from the admin ui of a specific unit will be propagated to all the units.

+## Note about config changes:

+There is no way to change the webapi key after installation so changing the value will not affect the actual key.
+In cluster mode it is recommended not to change the Zend Server configs such as enable zray and password as each node will change the value in the MySQL.
+The best way is to log into the Zend Server admin gui on port 10081 or 10082 on one of the units and change.
+This will change it for all the units.